William Gholston

 William Gholston (born July 31, 1991) is an American former professional football player who was a defensive end for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Michigan State Spartans, and was selected by the Buccaneers in the fourth round of the 2013 NFL draft.
+He is currently the defensive line coach for the Sickles High School football team.

 Early life

 A native of Detroit, Michigan, Gholston attended Mumford High School in Detroit, where he was a USA Today High School All-American in 2008.
 For his senior year, he transferred to Southeastern High School.
 He recorded a career-best 115 tackles as a senior, with 44 resulting in losses including 7 sacks, and also forced 10 fumbles and blocked two punts.

 Considered a five-star recruit by Rivals.com, he was rated as the third best strong side defensive end in the nation.
 He accepted a scholarship from Michigan State University over offers from Michigan and Ohio State.